 I’m planning to stay up a bit after midnight to make at least a symbolic start on NaNoWriMo (since I have to get up and go to work in the morning).
 Usually long before this we discuss what spooky movies we’re going to watch while hoping for trick-or-treaters.
 Last year was watched Hocus Pocus and Witches of Eastwick.

-It’s been a number of years since we watched Ghost and Mr. Chicken and I can’t remember when we last watched Elvira, Mistress of the Dark; for that matter, I can’t remember how many years it’s been since we watched any of the classic Universal monsters, such as the 1931 Frankenstein, and we have all of those in the collected.
+It’s been a number of years since we watched Ghost and Mr. Chicken and I can’t remember when we last watched Elvira, Mistress of the Dark; for that matter, I can’t remember how many years it’s been since we watched any of the classic Universal monsters, such as the 1931 Frankenstein, and we have all of those in the collection.
 On the other hand, I should look through our movie database and see if there is anything spooky that we’ve bought in the last couple of years.
 I don’t know.
 Our usual Halloween fair isn’t slasher movies and the like, and tends toward comedies… and this year I’m feeling much more like a good laugh than typical.
 I suspect we all know why that is…

 Anyway, I hope you have wonder Eve of All Hallows!